arun1793/Generalised-Multichain-FolderStructure/README.md

   "value": "12345"
 }

-For Reading Data into Blockchain:
+For Reading Data from Blockchain:

 url:http://localhost:3000/readData,